 Requirements vary from position to position depending on the kind of help requested by each host.

-When talking with your host, you can get answers to your questions about what they expect from volunteers and how exactly you can help them and learn during your exchange.
+When talking with your host, you can understand what they expect from volunteers and how exactly you can help them and learn during your exchange.

-The requirements for each position are shown on its description page, but don’t worry!
-You’ll only be allowed to apply to positions with compatible skills based on your profile.
+The requirements for each position are shown on its description page and you’ll only be allowed to apply to positions with compatible skills based on your profile.
 For this to work, you need to have your profile completed and up-to-date.

 -